rubenprietodiaz/gmxQtools/README.md

                     Limit of time for simulation (in hours)

         -f COMPLEX
+                    Flag for preparation of FEP files.
-                    Directory of the complex to prepare FEP files.
+                    Put the directory of the complex to prepare FEP files.
-                    Omit if you don't want to prepare FEP files.
+    ```